uw-math-ai/lean-polyhedral-geometry/README.md

 # lean-polyhedral-geometry

-A Winter 2025 project for the Math AI Lab at the University of Washington.
-The goal is to formalize the basic results in polyhedral geometry, up to the equivalence of definitions of a polyhedron in terms of halfspaces and convex hulls.
+Our goal is to formalize in Lean some basic results in polyhedral geometry, including the equivalence of definitions of a polyhedron in terms of halfspaces and convex hulls.
+This project is associated with the Washington Experimental Mathematics Lab at the University of Washington.